pulsar-edit/spell-check/README.md

 ## Mac

 On the Mac, checking "Use System" will use the operating system's spellchecking library.
-This uses all of the user's loaded dictionaries and doesn't require any customization within Atom.
+This uses all of the user's loaded dictionaries and doesn't require any customization within Pulsar.

 Checking "Use Locales" and providing locales would use Hunspell as additional dictionaries.
 Having "Use Locales" checked but no locales given will do nothing.

 ## Windows 8 and Higher

-For Windows 8 and 10, this package uses the Windows spell checker, so you must install the language using the regional settings before the language can be chosen inside Atom.
+For Windows 8 and 10, this package uses the Windows spell checker, so you must install the language using the regional settings before the language can be chosen inside Pulsar.

 ![Add the language from the Language and Regions settings panel](docs/windows-10-language-settings.png)